TheSimpleZ/ServiceBlock/docs/api-reference/ServiceBlock.Interface/Storage/EmitEventsAttribute.md

 EmitEventsAttribute(ResourceEventType[])
 ------
-Summary: This attribute can be used on a resource to make it emit certain types of events.
+This attribute can be used on a resource to make it emit certain types of events.
 Defaults to all types
-  Parameters:
-    eventTypes: The types of events that should be emitted

 ```
 public EmitEventsAttribute(params ResourceEventType[] eventTypes)
 ```

 ### Parameters

 Name | Description
 --- | ---
-eventTypes |
+eventTypes | The types of events that should be emitted